mrgnhnt96/enum_assist/packages/enum_assist/README.md

 print(json['hero']); //capitanAmerica
 ```

-To tell [json_serializable] to convert the `hero` field with the values provided by `EnumKey.serializedValue`, you'll need to annotated the field in your class
+To tell [json_serializable] to convert the `hero` field with the values provided by `EnumValue.serializedValue`, you'll need to annotated the field in your class

 ```dart
   final String secretIdentity;